n8n-io/n8n-docs/docs/integrations/builtin/credentials/microsoft.md

 ### Microsoft (general)

-The general Microsoft OAuth2 also requires this steps:

-1. Provide a space-separated list of **Scope**s for this credential.
+The general Microsoft OAuth2 also requires you to provide a space-separated list of **Scope**s for this credential.

 Refer to [Scopes and permissions in the Microsoft identity platform](https://learn.microsoft.com/en-us/entra/identity-platform/scopes-oidc){:target=_blank .external-link} for a list of possible scopes.

 ### Outlook

-Outlook OAuth supports the credential accessing a user's primary email inbox or a shared inbox.
+Outlook OAuth2 supports the credential accessing a user's primary email inbox or a shared inbox.
 By default, the credential will access a user's primary email inbox.
 To change this behavior:

 1. Turn on **Use Shared Inbox**.
 2. Enter the target user's UPN or ID as the **User Principal Name**.